West Virginia foster care and adoption guidelines

 - You should be in good physical and mental health.

-- Your home needs to pass a safety and fire inspection.
+- Your home needs to pass a safety inspection.

 - You cannot have child abuse reports or a criminal background.